brucemack/kc1fsz-tjdcr/README.md

 * The first iterations are using a 4-layer PCB stackup since that provides the best RF performance.
 As it turns out, there is very little routed on the bottom layer and the +9V routing is pretty simple.
-I am going to create a 2-layer version to shave a few dollars and see if this makes any difference.
-The 4-layer boards cost $1.40 each so we're not talking about big differences here.
+Plus, at 7 MHz a lot of this probably doesn't matter.
+I am going to create a 2-layer version of the layout to shave a few dollars and see if this makes any measurable difference.
+The 4-layer boards cost $1.40 each so we're not talking about a big difference here.
 2-layer boards are also more easily made by the fabs in the US.
-Unfortunately, I've not found an onshore fab that can do 4 layers as quickly as the offshore providers, which brings up a number of geopolitical issues.
+Unfortunately, I've not found an onshore fab that can do 4 layers as quickly/cheaply as the offshore providers, which brings up a number of geopolitical issues.
 (Side
 note: Thomas Jefferson was a strident global free-trade advocate.)
 * The initial form-factor uses what I call a "half PCB": 100mm x 35mm.
 That's half of the 100mm x 70mm size that cheap copper-clad PCB stock usually comes in.